ZoneMinder/zmeventnotification/docs/guides/breaking.rst

   of the config, weights and name files for each model.
 The short of all of this is, look under the ``[yolo]`` section of the sample config and replace your current yolo paths.
   Note that I assume you use ``install.sh`` to install.
 If not, you'll have to manually rename the old model names to the new ones.

-- If you plan to use YoloV4 (full or Tiny) the minimum version requirement is the version *after* 4.3.0.
-  As of Jul 11,2020, that is the master branch of openCV as 4.3.0 is the latest stable version.
-  The updated version of YoloV4 that requires certain functions that were committed on Apr 30.
-  See `here <https://github.com/opencv/opencv/issues/17148>`__.
-So if you suddently see an error like:
-  ``Unsupported activation: mish in function 'ReadDarknetFromCfgStream'`` popping up with YoloV4, that is a sign that you need to get a later version of OpenCV.
-Note that TinyYoloV4 was merged after Jul 6, so if you get errors with TinyYoloV4, you'll need to upgrade Open CV master.
+(Note that YoloV4 requires OpenCV 4.4 or above)

 Version 5.15.5 onwards